AndreasMadsen/domstream/README.md

 #domstream

 > domstream is document orintered model there supports sending chunks
-> as the html file gets build.
-It should be noted that domstream is not
+> as the html file gets manipulated.
+It should be noted that domstream is
-> a real DOM, but string based.
+> not a real DOM, but string based.
 This allow a much faster build process
 > but the unfortunat is that domstream requires a very pretty html document
 > and is not as sufisticated as the real DOM.